-Cartography is the art and science of making maps.
-Humans have been creating maps since ancient times: The earliest map is thought to be a schematic of the night sky found in the caves of Lascaux, France, dating to 16,5000 BCE.
-While we often consider maps to be objective representations of physical space, they are laden with subjective views of the world.
-Additionally, maps change over time: Borders and boundaries are constantly in flux, shifting along political lines and in response to changes in international relationships.
+While we often regard maps as objective representations, they are in fact laden with subjective views of the world.
+And maps change over time.
+Borders and boundaries are constantly in flux, shifting with wars and politics and in response to changes in international relations.
 Many artists have used maps to tell wide-ranging stories about conflict, migration, identity, and social, cultural, or political networks.

 To explore more, click on each artwork thumbnail, then click again on the larger image that appears in the box above.